 Pradakshina and Namaskara are bidding farewell to the deity.
 It is being thankful for the presence of divine energy.

 Among these Vidhis, five of them represent the Cosmic Principles.
-Gandha represents Touch, Pushpa represents Hearing, Dhoopa represents Smell whereas Deepa represents Sight and Naivedya represents Taste.
-This Vidhi will definitely uplift the five senses and brings positive energy to oneself.(Last Updated On: June 1, 2021)
+Gandha represents Touch, Pushpa represents Hearing, Dhoopa represents Smell, Deepa represents Sight, and Naivedya represents Taste.
+This Vidhi will uplift the five senses and brings positive energy to oneself.(Last Updated On: March 11, 2022)